-Updated: May 27, 2026
+Updated: August 13, 2026

 This kitchenware certification checklist for B2B cookware importers helps importers, wholesalers, private label brands, distributors, retail buyers, and HoReCa procurement teams review food contact materials, supplier documents, test reports, and target-market compliance risks before sourcing cookware.
 Certification requirements may vary by product material, food-contact parts, destination market, and importer-side rules.
 For stainless steel cookware buyers, the key is not only asking whether a supplier has an “FDA” or “LFGB” report, but confirming whether the report scope matches the actual cookware, lid, handle, coating, packaging, and order specification.